rust-lang/rfcs/text/0000-generic-dependent-consts.md

 # Alternatives

+# Status quo

 We could keep the status quo, where type parameters cannot influence the values in constant expressions at all.
 This would somewhat reduce the utility of associated consts, and prevent us from giving this solution a "trial run", but the language would be simpler for now.

+# Forbid generic constants from appearing in constant expressions

+We could allow constant values and their types to depend on type parameters, but not consider them to be constants in match patterns or array sizes at all.
+Aside from being inlinable, the user would not be able to expect to compiler to do anything with these "constants" beyond what it can already do with non-constant variables.

+# Allow constants that are "aliases" of other constants to be proven equal

 We could implement this RFC and additionally allow the special example in the `Drawbacks` section as valid code.
 This seems unnecessary if a `const`